Digital-Jibaros/ADEM-Ecommerce/README.md

 # How to Start?
-In the terminal enter: python3 -m http.server 8080
+In the terminal enter: "python3 -m http.server 8080" ok?
-Don't be dumb

 # ecommerce-mockup
 This project is just for practice, a little cooperation with a UX/UI friend.